 When employees feel included, they feel valued.
 And when they feel valued, they’re less likely to be emotionally distressed because of the workplace.

-When your work environment becomes inclusive, you’ll be making proactive communication the norm.
-For example, you’ll be checking in with all direct reports rather than waiting for them to come to you.
+When your work environment becomes inclusive, you’ll make proactive communication the norm.
+For example, you’ll check in with all direct reports rather than wait for them to arrive.

-As Adam Ferrari explains, you’ll also create an individualized work environment that takes each person’s unique needs in mind.
+As Adam Ferrari explains, you’ll also create an individualized work environment that considers each person’s unique needs.
 As a result, what affects one person might not affect someone else, and vice versa.

-One employee may be dealing with childcare challenges, while another may be dealing with a completely different issue away from the office.
+One employee may be dealing with childcare challenges, while another may deal with a completely different issue away from the office.

 Having an inclusive work environment makes people feel comfortable sharing how they feel and doesn’t contribute to whatever mental health issues they’re dealing with.